-Serious picnic goers shouldn't miss The Big Picnic, which will be held in late August this year.
+Serious picnic goers shouldn't miss The Big Picnic.
+The next one will be held on Saturday 18 June 2022.

 Fancy a picnic in an impressionist painting?
 Then try out the 42 hectare park on the Mondorf Spa estate, which has been enjoyed by Luxembourgers for more than 160 years.
 Its magnificent flower arrangements and manicured gardens filled with bridges and ponds make it the perfect place for a relaxing picnic.
 There's also a play park, an educational herb garden and an orangery.
 You can finish off the day with a relaxing treatment at the spa, or an afternoon by the pool.